samwarnick/samwarnick.com/src/content/blog/2024/2024-07-21t1445-a-quick-tour-of-my-lego-city.md

 My city is built on [MILS plates](https://www.abellon.net/MILS/).
 It is currently 6x2, plus a strip along the front to create a waterfront/promenade area.
 The MILS plates are the more expensive option, but I appreciate the stability and flexibility they provide.
 It's easy to pull out a single plate or building to work on it.

-I'll got left to right.
+I'll go left to right.

 ![LEGO detective's office between a teal row home and bookshop](https://blog.warnick.me/IMG_8672.jpg)